 Benefits – Low Cost Health Insurance

 Health insurance is a huge topic right now, and rightly so.
 It has never been so expensive, or so confusing.
 As a self-employed individual, I pay a lot for my health care coverage.
-Joining the Air National Guard will give me access to TRICARE Reserve Select, which is a health insurance plan offered by the military.
-The cost for an individual is roughly $52 per month, and it is about $204 for a family (see rates).
-This is an incredibly good deal, especially compared to the current prices I pay.
+Not many part-time jobs offer health care benefits.
+However, joining the Air National Guard will give me access to TRICARE Reserve Select, which is a health insurance plan offered by the military.
+The cost for an individual is roughly $43 per month, and it is about $218 for a family (see rates).
+This is an incredibly good deal, especially compared to the current prices I was paying.

 However, I will need to look into it a little more before signing up.
 You must use a primary care manager and get a referral for each specialist visit, and you have to use everything in your network, or the prices go up.
 There aren’t a large number of local providers in my area who accept this plan, so we need to research our options before making the switch.